Skip to main content

 American Politics Seminar

 The American Politics Seminar is a year-long speaker series that features leading scholars in American Politics.
 Invited scholars present cutting-edge research and engage in lively debate with faculty and graduate students.
 The seminar is made possible partially through a generous grant from the Bankard Fund for Political Economy at the University of Virginia.
-The Seminar is organized by Nicholas Winter and Amber Mackey.
+The Seminar is organized by Nicholas Winter and Paul Freedman.

 Most talks are held on Thursdays in Gibson Hall 296 from 3:30–5:00pm, except as noted below for talks we co-sponsor as part of the Batten School's Research Speakers Series.